BeeStation/BeeStation-Hornet/code/modules/atmospherics/Atmospherics.md

 - _Gas mixtures_ - The datums that store gas information, key to listmos and our underlying method of handling well gas
 - _Diffs_ - The differences between gasmixes.
 We want to get rid of these over time, and clump them up with their sources so we don't need to process too many turfs
 - _FEA_ - Finite Element Analysis, the underlying system our atmos is built on top of.
 Ugly in Spanish
-- _Pipelines_ - The datum that represents and handles the gasmixtures of a set of pipes and their components
+- _Pipenets_ - The datum that represents and handles the gasmixtures of a set of pipes and their components
-- _Components_ - Atmos machines that act on pipelines, modifying their mix
+- _Components_ - Atmos machines that act on pipenets, modifying their mix
 - _Active Turfs_ - An optimization of FEA implemented in LINDA that causes processing to only occur when differences are equalizing
 - _Excited Groups_ - Evens out groups of active turfs to compensate for the way `share()` works
-- _Carbon dioxide_ - What the fuck is this?]
+- _Carbon dioxide_ - What the fuck is this?
 - _MC_ - The master controller, makes sure all subsystems get the time they need to process, prevents lockups from one subsystem having a lot of work

 ## Appendix B - How to test environmental atmos